2424-05-02

 2. Collecting NPS and CSAT pop-up examples

 NPS and CSAT scores help you track customer experience.
-By using an in-browser pop-up, you can collect this golden data in a simple way.
+By using a survey popup, you can effectively gather customer feedback directly on your website.
+These in-browser pop-ups allow you to collect this golden data in a simple way.

 Use NPS (Net Promoter Score) to check customer loyalty